-S3: Particular rights of indigenous communities, including free, prior and informed consent; self-determination; and cultural rights and the environmental consequences from these operations.
+S3: Particular rights of indigenous communities, including free, prior and informed consent; self-determination; and cultural rights

+Mining and coal operations often take place in locations that are in close proximity to indigenous communities, and consequently have an impact on these communities due to its economic influence and the environmental consequences from these operations.
 Examples can be found in disputes and conflicts over land ownerships and absence of good faith in consultation; also the potential influx of workers from other areas can result in discrimination toward indigenous peoples regarding access to jobs and opportunities that can further undermine social cohesion, well-being and safety or the increased exposure of indigenous women to risks of prostitution, forced labour or violence.
 This sustainability matter would therefore cover if there has been a free, prior, and informed consent of indigenous people and the practice the undertaking has in place to ensure his.
 It also includes whether land-use rights, the right to self-determination as well as cultural right has been respected and indigenous communities' access to water is guaranteed.